TMJ Physiotherapy

 Over-the-counter pain relievers such as ibuprofen or paracetamol can help alleviate pain and inflammation associated with TMJ disorder.
 In some cases, muscle relaxants or anti-anxiety medications may be prescribed to reduce muscle tension and stress.

+At our TMJ physiotherapy clinic we offer botox treatment.
 This is a muscle relaxant that can be injected into the masseter and temporalis muscles to relax them for a period of a few months.
 This will decrease their strength and can take pressure out of the TMJ allowing the pain to settle down.

 If your TMJ disorder is related to dental issues such as misalignment or bruxism, your dentist may recommend treatments such as orthodontic work, occlusal splints (mouth guards), or dental restorations to correct bite abnormalities and reduce jaw strain.
+Our expert TMJ physiotherapy team can work with your dentist and organise the right referrals for you.

 Testimonial